infracost/infracost/CONTRIBUTING.md

 }
 ```

-Next, add `internal/providers/terraform/aws/` and an accompanying test file.
+Next, the `internal/providers/terraform/aws/<my_resource>.go` and an accompanying `internal/providers/terraform/aws/<my_resource>_test.go` test file.
 This code extracts attributes from the
-terraform data and uses the file in `internal/resources/aws` to generate the cost components.
+terraform data and uses the file in `internal/resources/aws/<my_resource>.go` to generate the cost components.

 ```go
 package aws